-Christopher J. Abate, age 44, serves as Chief Executive Officer and as a director of Redwood.
+Christopher J. Abate, age 45, has served as Chief Executive Officer since May 2018 and as a director since December 2017.
 Mr. Abate has been employed with Redwood since April 2006, previously serving as Redwood's President from July 2016 to May 2018, Chief Financial Officer from March 2012 to August 2017, and Controller from January 2009 to March 2013.
-From October 2019 to December 2021, Mr. Abate served as Chair of the Board of the Structured Finance Association.
+From October 2019 to December 2021, Mr. Abate served as Chair of the Board of Structured Finance Association.
 Before joining Redwood, Mr. Abate was employed by PricewaterhouseCoopers LLP.
-He holds a B.A. in accounting and finance from Western Michigan University, and an M.B.A. from the University of California at Berkeley and Columbia University.
+He holds a B.A. in accounting and finance from Western Michigan University, an M.B.A. from the University of California at Berkeley and Columbia University.

-Dashiell I. Robinson, age 44, serves as President of Redwood and as a director of Redwood.
-He joined the Company as Executive Vice President in September 2017.
+Dashiell I. Robinson, age 45, has served as Redwood's President since December 2017 and as a director since August 2021.
 Prior to joining Redwood in September 2017, Mr. Robinson was employed at Wells Fargo Securities, serving as the Head of Mortgage Finance within the Asset-Backed Finance Group.
-In that role, Mr. Robinson led a team of banking professionals responsible for financing and distributing an array of residential mortgage products and serving a broad suite of the firm's operating and investing clients.
+In that role, Mr. Robinson led a team of banking professionals responsible for financing and distributing an array of residential mortgage products, and serving a broad suite of the firm's operating and investing clients.
 Prior to his employment at Wells Fargo, Mr. Robinson was employed within the Structured Credit Products Group at Wachovia Capital Markets from 2001 to 2008, serving in banking, structuring and risk mitigation roles.
+Mr. Robinson also serves as a member of the Board of Directors of the Jewish Community Center of San Francisco.
 Mr. Robinson holds a B.A. in English from Georgetown University.

-Brooke E. Carillo, age 37, serves as Chief Financial Officer of Redwood.
-Prior to joining Redwood in May 2021, Ms. Carillo was employed at Annaly Capital Management, Inc., most recently serving as the Head of Corporate Development and Strategy.
+Brooke E. Carillo, age 38, serves as Chief Financial Officer of Redwood Trust, Inc. Prior to joining Redwood in May 2021, Ms. Carillo was employed at Annaly Capital Management, Inc., most recently serving as the Head of Corporate Development and Strategy.
 In that role, Ms. Carillo led the corporate strategy, capital markets and investor relations departments, and served on the firm's Operating Committee.
-Prior to joining Annaly in 2010, Ms. Carillo worked in investment banking within the Financial Institutions Group at Bank of America Merrill Lynch.
+Prior to her joining Annaly in 2010, Ms. Carillo worked in investment banking within the Financial Institutions Group at Bank of America Merrill Lynch.
 Ms. Carillo holds a B.S. in Economics from Duke University.